laustdeleuran/1508-boilerplate/README.md

 -------------------------------------------------------

 ##General Description##
 1508 Interface Boilerplate is a boilerplate we use on almost all our projects as the foundation stone.
-It's updated regularly as the technology evolves.
+It's updated regularly as the technology evolves.<br>
 <b>In order to get 100% out of this boilerplate, knowledge about SASS, Require.js and Grunt is highly recommended</b>